Rappi hopes to be operating as digital bank in Colombia by early 2022, executive says - NewsBreak

 Rappi hopes to be operating as digital bank in Colombia by early 2022, executive says

-If authorized, the company plans to expand its services as a financial entity through RappiPay, a joint venture with bank Davivienda (DVI_p.CN), which already offers a credit card and an electronic account.
+If authorized, the company plans to expand its services as a financial entity through RappiPay, a joint venture with bank Davivienda, which already offers a credit card and an electronic account.

 “We want to be a full bank, where we’ll be an ideal bank for all those within the Rappi ecosystem - not just individuals who are consumers, but also Rappi delivery workers and legal entities like businesses,” RappiPay Colombia president Gabriel Migowski told Reuters in an interview.